-There are many great things that come with spring, including warmer temps and the opportunity to spend a greater amount of time outside.
+Many great things come with spring, including warmer temps and the opportunity to spend a greater amount of time outside.
 But one factor that can throw a wrench into enjoying the season is the presence of allergens.
 From runny noses to itchy eyes, seasonal allergies can be a nuisance to any of your family members.
-And when you wake up with these symptoms instead of feeling like you’ve had a restful night’s sleep, you’re going to want identify a solution.
+And when you wake up with these symptoms instead of feeling like you’ve had a restful night’s sleep, you’re going to want to identify a solution.

 The Asthma and Allergy Foundation of America (AAFA) notes the following as the main sources of indoor allergens: